Adaptive AI Systems

 Question Decision Question Decision

 I become part of the reasoning process, not just the recipient of results.
 The AI returns with questions, I make decisions, we continue iteratively.
 Much more effective, but limited to my availability.
+This is dynamic context engineering - the human is continuously updating the AI’s context based on intermediate results.

 Behavioral Adaptation Architecture